-Sample Thank You Note After Being Rejected for a Job
+Sample Thank-You Note After Being Rejected for a Job

-After going through the long application process, interview stage and waiting to get a response, a rejection letter can sting.
+After going through the long application process, interviews, and waiting to get a response, a rejection letter can sting.
 But while this particular opportunity has ended, your future is still wide open.
 Using this time as a chance to connect with the hiring manager or department head can help you later on in your career.

 Writing a Thank You After a Rejection

 Thanks so much for your note.
 I greatly appreciate the opportunity to apply for the editorial internship at your company.
-While I’m disappointed that I didn’t get the internship, I appreciate you taking the time to meet with me and review my materials.
+While I’m disappointed I didn’t get the internship, I appreciate you taking the time to meet with me and review my materials.

 I wanted to take the opportunity to reach out and ask for any constructive criticism regarding my resume or interview skills.
 I value your opinion and would love to be considered for future opportunities.

-What If I Don't Get a Response?
+What if I Don't Get a Response?

 If you don't hear back from the interviewer, don't be disappointed or discouraged.
 Some companies have policies that discourage employees from speaking with former candidates, or the hiring manager may just be very busy.
 Once you send the thank-you note, distance yourself from that role and that company and move on in your search.